What is the Holy Face Devotion?

 Prosper Eluere and sons outside their store in Vincennes, Indiana.

 Prior to his start in America, Prosper, son of Pierre and brother of Sister St. Pierre, was drafted into the French army and was unable to pay for his replacement by another.
 Pierre and his sisters were obliged to raise two thousand francs to defray this expense.
-This, coupled with the ongoing illness of her elder sister, resulted in a hardship for Sister St. Pierre obtaining a dowry to enter a convent.
+This resulted in a hardship for Sister St. Pierre obtaining a dowry to enter a convent.
 In addition to supplications to Our Lady, her devotion to St. Martin of Tours led her to a dowry and to the convent in Tours, France.
 There had been another obstacle to her entrance, which had been resolved about the same time:

 Pierre and his wife Francoise Portier Eluere were parents of twelve children.
 However, Francoise died, leaving Pierre a widower with a household and business to operate with the help of his children.
 The local pastor of Saint Germain in Rennes felt this life was too hard for his friend, “the best of parishioners.”
 Approaching Eluere about this subject, he was told by Eluere that he was too busy to seek and court a wife.
 The good priest replied that he himself would find a suitable wife for Eluere and did, in fact, fine him a new and “excellent” wife (39).